Police find bullet holes at UND residence where man said he was...

 Police find bullet holes at UND residence where man said he was assaulted by intruders

-Police are investigating an early Thursday morning burglary after receiving a report of an assault and gunshots fired on UND's campus.
+Police are investigating an early Thursday morning burglary after receiving a report of an assault and gunshots fired near the UND campus.

 Grand Forks Police were sent to 320 Cambridge St. after a man flagged down UND Police at 2:23 a.m.
 Thursday, according to a news release.
 The man, whose name was not released, told officers he discovered a white man about 5 feet 11 inches tall inside his home.
 The reported intruder, whom the victim described as between 200 and 220 pounds, struck the man in the face before fleeing, according to the release.